State may demand death reports from jails, prisons

-OGDEN, Utah (AP) — A Utah lawmaker is planning to introduce a proposal to require county jails and state prisons to submit yearly reports on jail deaths and how they handle opioid and other medications amid renewed emphasis on jail deaths.
+OGDEN, Utah (AP) — A Utah lawmaker is planning to introduce a proposal to require county jails and state prisons to submit yearly reports on deaths and how they handle opioids and other medications amid renewed emphasis on inmate fatalities.

-The Standard-Examiner reports Davis County Sheriff Todd Richardson, meanwhile, says his office has begun a review of policies and procedures after several deaths in the summer of 2016.
-Those deaths, plus a fatal injury suffered by an inmate in December, triggered heavy public scrutiny of jails around the state.
+Meanwhile, Davis County Sheriff Todd Richardson said recently his office has begun a review of policies and procedures after several deaths in the summer of 2016.
+Those along with a fatal injury suffered by an inmate in December, triggered heavy public scrutiny of jails around the state.

+“When all of this started happening, we looked at what was going on,” Richardson said.
+“And with our changes, this year, it stopped.”

-Changes include more elaborate specifications and requirements during the process of screening people upon arrival at the jail; additional training and procedural direction for nurses and jailers; and a policy section warning personnel against any “deliberate indifference” to the health and safety of inmates.
+Changes include more elaborate specifications and requirements during the process of screening people upon arrival at the jail; additional training and procedural direction for nurses and jailers; and a policy section warning personnel against any “deliberate indifference” to the health and safety of inmates, the Standard-Examiner reported .

 Most Read Stories